 In some instances, the amount of DNA in a sample might be lower than optimal, or it might be of poor quality (degraded) or consist of many contributors (a mixture).
 In such a situation, particular care must be taken in interpreting the DNA profile.
-There will always come a point below which no interpretation can deal effectively with the level of variability in a poor DNA profile.
+There will always come a point below which no interpretation can deal effectively with the level of variability in a poor DNA profile and the profile would be deemed unsuitable for further interpretation.
 There is no simple way of defining the lowest-level profile that should be interpreted.
-A scientist should always stay within the validated range for his or her interpretation methods using the relevant laboratory equipment and tests and should not attempt to interpret profiles that fall outside this range.
+A scientist should always stay within the validated range for their interpretation methods using the relevant laboratory equipment and tests, and they should not attempt to interpret profiles that fall outside this range.